nielskrijger/blog/posts/2021-08-29-zindex-with-css-in-js.md

 ```
 ![Red on top of blue](/img/z-index-1.png)

-So how does this affect the `zIndexes`-array approach?
+## Why does this matter for the `zIndexes`-array approach?

 Having only one `zIndexes`-array would logically correspond to one stacking context: the root stacking context.

+But; since it's often unclear when a new stacking context is created you could easily end up having one `zIndexes`-array that (tries) to manage multiple stacking contexts.
+This could lead to unexpected results.

-In most layouts I find z-indexes can be limited to the main positioned element and one `zIndexes`-array is all I need.
+In most layouts I find z-indexes can be limited to the main positioned element and one `zIndexes`-array is all I need for the whole app.

 If I really do need a separate stacking context, I'll define a second `zIndexes`-array for that secondary stacking context (e.g. `zMenuIndexes` in `Menu.js`).